-Neuroepigenetics of learning and memory
+Gene regulation in learning and memory

 I am currently focused on a number of projects examining how experience alters the brain, and how those changes drive future behaviors in the Day Laboratory.
 We approach this broad topic at diverse levels of analysis that integrate molecular, genetic, and epigenetic tools with techniques that probe the function of single neurons and entire neuronal circuits.
-In particular, I am using whole genome sequencing and CRISPR/dCas9 systems to quantify and manipulate gene expression programs that regulate adaptive behaviors such as fear learning.
+In particular, I am using whole genome sequencing and CRISPR/dCas9 systems to quantify and manipulate gene expression programs that regulate adaptive behaviors such as fear and reward learning.

 Magic City Medcast

-Magic City Medcast is a podcast I manage and produce that explores the incredible and often hidden stories of medicine, medical school, and Birmingham.
+Magic City Medcast is a podcast I founded and manage that explores the incredible and often hidden stories of medicine, medical school, and Birmingham.
 In addition to highlighting various stories and issues in medicine, the podcast serves to help educate the broader community on various topics in healthcare.
 We are in the top 20% most downloaded of all medical podcasts in iTunes, and we are still in our infancy.